Why Burundi Is Kicking Out Aid Groups

 Dozens of aid groups are still in negotiations with the government about their operating status in Burundi.

-Dominique Delvigne of HI says the decree has had a huge impact not just on aid workers but on the whole country.
+Dominique Delvigne of HI says the decree has had a huge impact not just on aid workers, but on the whole country.

 "The effect of the suspension was immediate," he says.
 "We were not allowed anymore to work.
 We couldn't even go and work with our support staff in our offices.
 We really had to stop the activities."

-Agencies running hospitals and schools were allowed to continue but all the other groups had to close their doors.
+Agencies running hospitals and schools were allowed to continue, but all the other groups had to close their doors.
 At least three aid workers who ignored the order were arrested.

 "As you can understand it was a very hard decision to make," Delvigne says.
 But he says it was an important decision.
 The government's request for ethnic information on HI's employees was a "red line" he says they were not willing to cross.